terrycojones/daudin/README.md

 ```

 Here's another example where two `|` symbols are needed to terminate the
 Python.
-Firstly, this command is terminated by an extra empty command (on
+In the following, the Python command is terminated by an extra
-the line whose prompt is `...`):
+empty command (on the line whose prompt is `...`):

 ```python
 >>> ls | for i in _: print(i[:3])